Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

+#### 2021.09.24 - Version 9.4

+- Fix some checkboxes in celebrations and new moons boards.

 #### 2021.09.23 - Version 9.3

 - Add option to choose action for double-click in visual month: nothing, set active or select day.